 Nilushi completed her PhD in Experimental Solid State Physics at Imperial College London.
-Her doctoral research was on semiconductor materials for optoelectronic devices.
+Her doctoral research focused on developing new semiconductor materials and cost-effective fabrication processes for transistors, OLEDs and solar cells.
 Major achievements of her PhD include the publication of five lead author peer-reviewed articles, four of which were in journals with impact factor 10 or higher.
-During her time at Imperial, she collaborated with research teams in Greece, Israel, Hong Kong and USA.
-From 2014 to 2016, Nilushi was also a UK & Ireland committee member of the Society for Information Display, an international display technologies society.
+During her time at Imperial, she collaborated with research teams in Greece, Israel, Hong Kong, UK and USA.

-Prior to joining Imperial, Nilushi obtained a research-based MSc in Atomic & Laser Physics from the University of Oxford, where she designed and constructed a laser-based temperature mapping system to monitor combustion environments.
-She also developed a computer simulation to model her experimental results.
+Prior to joining Imperial, Nilushi obtained a research-based MSc in Atomic & Laser Physics from the University of Oxford, where she developed a laser-based temperature mapping system for combustion environments.
+She also produced a computer simulation to model her experimental results.

-Nilushi has a First Class Honours degree in MSci Physics from University College London, where she specialized in Laser Physics and Condensed Matter Physics in her final year.
-As an undergraduate she worked at the London Centre for Nanotechnology during her integrated Master's project, and completed two EPSRC-funded research internships in Condensed Matter Physics.
+Nilushi has a First Class Honours degree in MSci Physics from University College London (UCL), where she specialised in Laser Physics and Condensed Matter Physics in her final year.
+As an undergraduate she worked at the London Centre for Nanotechnology during her integrated Master's project.
+During her time at UCL, she also completed two EPSRC-funded research internships in Condensed Matter Physics.